 Located about 40 minutes from downtown Denver and about 6 miles east of Longmont is a small outdoorsman’s retreat nestled between the towns of Colorado’s northern front range.
 The park, at right around 700 acres, is relatively small when compared to the others, but it uses the space well with 11 fishing ponds, 87 campsites, and a few trails around the lakes.
 Photographers, birdwatchers, and other outdoor enthusiasts will be awestruck by the sight of Longs Peak in the distance looming over the ponds.

-The park’s Firestone location is remarkably convenient from Denver and the ponds are regularly stocked with several species including: bluegill; perch; largemouth bass; catfish; walleye; pike; and rainbow trout.
-So fishing is excellent year round.
+The park’s Firestone location is remarkably convenient from Denver and the ponds are regularly stocked with several species including bluegill; perch; largemouth bass; catfish; walleye; pike; and rainbow trout.
+So fishing is excellent all year long.
 The convenience of the park does come at a bit of a cost, however, as a nearby interstate can be heard from certain ponds and camping sites.

 Staunton State Park

-There are 29 miles of trails in Staunton allowing visitors to explore the varied landscapes as well as the historic saw mill and homesteads sites within the park.
-Most of the park’s trails are open to hiking, biking and horseback riding.
+There are 29 miles of trails in Staunton allowing visitors to explore the varied landscapes as well as the historic sawmill and homestead sites within the park.
+Most of the park’s trails are open to hiking, biking, and horseback riding.
 Several of them include overlooks that showcase the nearby valleys and peaks, including Mt.
 Evans, one of Colorado’s famed 14ers.

 Eldorado Canyon State Park

-The state purchased portions of the land in 1978 and has established nearly 20 miles of trails for the public to enjoy throughout the almost 900 acre park.
+The state purchased portions of the land in 1978 and has established nearly 20 miles of trails for the public to enjoy throughout the almost 900-acre park.
 Most of the signs of the previous development have been removed, restoring the canyon to its natural beauty.
-Although some ruins from one of the hotels still remains near the top of the Rattlesnake Gulch trail making for an interesting destination at the end of the hike.
+Although some ruins from one of the hotels remain near the top of the Rattlesnake Gulch trail making for an interesting destination at the end of the hike.
 The natural beauty of the canyon itself and the staggering peaks to the west surround visitors throughout the park.

 The beauty of South Boulder Creek winding its way through the sheer cliffs of the canyon cannot be overstated.
-Because of its undeniable beauty and proximity to Denver and Boulder the park regularly reaches its vehicle capacity during summer weekends.
-But don’t let the capacity issues scare you away, if you plan to visit during a summer weekend simply arrive early and have a backup plan in the event that the park has reached capacity.
+Because of its undeniable beauty and proximity to Denver and Boulder, the park regularly reaches its vehicle capacity during summer weekends.
+But don’t let the capacity issues scare you away, if you plan to visit during a summer weekend simply arrive early and have a backup plan if the park has reached capacity.